A cottage food business (or a home-based business) is defined in the Code of Maryland Regulations (COMAR) 10.15.03

 A cottage food product is a non-potentially hazardous food that is sold in Maryland directly to a consumer from a residence, at a farmers market, at a public event, by personal delivery, or by mail delivery; or directly to a retail food store.
 Cottage foods cannot be offered for sale through interstate commerce.

-NOTE - Honey (raw unprocessed, unflavored), supplied directly from the farm on which it was produced, is considered a raw agricultural product and NOT a cottage food product.
+Honey (raw unprocessed, unflavored), supplied directly from the farm on which it was produced, is considered a raw agricultural product and NOT a cottage food product.
+For information on labeling honey, visit the U.S. Food & Drug Administration (FDA) website here.
+Maryland's cottage food laws and regulations are for human-grade food only.
+For information related to manufacturing pet food and pet treats, contact the Maryland Department of Agriculture State Chemist Section.
+Click here for more information.

 - Non-potentially hazardous/non-perishable baked goods, such as bagels, pastries, brownies, cookies, breads, cakes, pies, sourdough breads, etc. made without potentially hazardous toppings or fillings;